JerimiahOfficial/Discord-Bot-Base/README.md

 ### Implementing commands or events
 Commands are easily add, firstly add a sub dir to the commands folder and register it inside the handler file.

-Same goes for events you must register the sub dir and create your event or add file to existing sub dir.
+Same goes for events you must register the sub dir and create your event or add an event to existing sub dir.

 ### Final touches
 After installing the dependencies add your discord bot token, bot tokens can be aquired on the devloper portal page of discord.